cohesity/cohesity_sdk/cohesity_sdk/helios/docs/HeliosRegistrationApi.md

 body = HeliosClaimRequest(
         registration_token="registration_token_example",
-    ) # HeliosClaimRequest | Specifies the parameters to claim to Helios.
+    ) # HeliosClaimRequest | Specifies the parameters to claim to Helios. access_cluster_id = 1 # int | This field uniquely represents a Cohesity Cluster and is used for making on-prem calls from Helios. (optional) region_id = "regionId_example" # str | This field uniquely represents a region and is used for making Helios calls to a specific region. (optional)

 # example passing only required values which don't have defaults set
 try:
 	# Register to Helios.
 	client.helios_registration.helios_claim(body)
+except ApiException as e:
+	print("Exception when calling HeliosRegistrationApi->helios_claim: %s\n" % e)

+# example passing only required values which don't have defaults set
+# and optional values
+try:
+	# Register to Helios.
+	client.helios_registration.helios_claim(body, access_cluster_id=access_cluster_id, region_id=region_id)
 except ApiException as e:
 	print("Exception when calling HeliosRegistrationApi->helios_claim: %s\n" % e)
 ```